BreckenDavidMcGeough/Conway-Game-of-Life/README.md

 CSE220:Systems Programming - Conway's Game of Life
 ===

+Here is a link to the Wiki page for Conway's Game of Life: [link](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 This project is an implementation of John Horton Conway's Game of Life.
 You should have received a detailed handout with requirements, guidance, and grading criteria.